 *UPDATE* May 13, 2017: Flint Water Crisis Repair Team Victims of Vandalism.

 Lately, I see less and less coverage of Flint in the national headlines.
 Some major news outlets haven’t even updated their Flint Water Crisis Timelines since the middle of last year.
 This weighs on me.
-[Read my latest post about the crisis.]
+[Read one of my posts about the crisis.]

 If my two boys–7 and 4–had grown up just 90 miles from where they’re being raised, right here in the very same state of Michigan, their lives would’ve taken a tragic turn.
 And while I can’t, for a second, imagine how Flint’s mothers and fathers feel as doctors confirm their children are victims of lead poisoning, I can guess that one thing that would heap on the pain is feeling like the rest of the nation is forgetting about you.